hardliner66/riker_bench/Readme.md

-# riker_bench
+# bug example branch

-This is my private repo to experiment with riker and measure performance and memory usage.
-This is not an official benchmark and should not be used as such.
+This branch is an example, of how to trigger a certain bug